fredanton/UWP-Material/README.md

 I decided to go with the MVVM Basic data structure as it was highly recommended by friends & teachers, feel free to change it to your own needs.

+# What you need to know
+To use this source i suggest getting some sort of database, either local or from something like Azure.
+When you have done this then you need to add the connection string to: "Helpers.Constants.cs".

 # Features
 - Basic Login & Sign Up
 - Password strenght check